thorchain/THORChain-v1/docs/whitepaper-en.md

 ### Key Aspects
 Economically Enforced Participation.
 Voter participation is enforced by in-protocol slashing rules.
 Not voting on a proposed update or poll will result in a Validator’s stake being slashed and redistributed to other Validators who do vote.
 There is a grace period of n blocks allowing Validators time to poll the community (or their staking pool) and take up a position before casting a vote.
 Empowered Minorities.
 Quadratic polling is implemented inside a validator’s staking pool.
-Each member that stakes with a Validator can cast votes proportional to their stake, where each vote is a single whole unit, and increases with the number of subsequent votes.
-1 vote costs 1 token, 2 votes cost 3 tokens (1 + 2), 3 votes cost 5 tokens (1 + 2 + 3) etc. This appropriately removes the biases that whales can have on voting, preventing a plutocracy.
+Each member that stakes with a Validator can cast votes proportional to their stake, where each vote is a single whole unit, and increases with the number of subsequent votes. `1 vote` costs `1 token`, `2 votes` cost `3 tokens (1 + 2)`, `3 votes` cost `5 tokens (1 + 2 + 3)` etc. This appropriately removes the biases that large holders can have on voting, preventing a plutocracy.
 It also enables and empowers the minority to know their vote is meaningful and represented.A Validator can submit votes on behalf of non-voting stakers in their pool but the vote is quadratically weighted as above.
 Thus non-voting stakers are empowered to easily swing their Validator’s final vote as their individual vote has more comparative weight than the Validator who representatively voted for them using their tokens.
 Flexibility.
 Any staker can change their vote at any time to signal differently.
 Delegators who switch staking pools to swing vote a different Validator are bound by bonding periods and can effectively only switch once.
 A carefully designed on-chain governance solution (which itself can update) will see THORChain become a forkless self-amending ledger and increase the likelihood of persistence well into the future.

 ## Tokens

 ### Rune Characteristics
-The Rune is the token of the ecosystem and resides on Address Space T0.
+The Rune is the token of the ecosystem and resides on Address Space `T0`.
 Initial supply will be an arbitrary but finite number.
 The following are the uses of Rune:
 Validators are required to stake Rune to be part of the Validator Sets.
 Once staked the Rune are bonded for a period of time to prevent nothing-at-stake attacks.
 All network transaction fees (gas) are paid in Rune.
 Fees may be transaction fees, trading fees, bridge fees and liquidity fees, imposed by the different elements of the ecosystem.
 Liquidity is always backed by Rune in the Continuous Liquidity Pools; so the Rune functions as ecosystem settlement currency.